korken89/rust-embedded-example-project/README.md

 To flash and run the complete binary project, go to the binary crate and run `cargo run`

+## Getting hardware dependencies into the firmware crate

+As the firmware crate will not compile if one adds hardware crates, the way to get around this is to create a trait which outlines the desired functionality, and the one implements the trait in the binary crate.
+This can then be passed to functions in the firmware crate that takes `impl MyTrait` as arguments.

 ## Documentation

 The `cargo doc --open` command works in both crates